carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .output}

-Our next task is to find out how to obtain a list of element and their orders.
+Our next task is to find out how to obtain a list of `G`'s elements and their orders.
 Enter `?elements` and explore the list of help topics.
-After its inspection,
+After inspection,
 the entry from the Tutorial does not seem relevant, but the entry from the
 Reference manual is.
-It also tells the difference between using `AsSSortedList`
+It also explains the difference between using `AsSSortedList`
 and `AsList`.
 So, this is the list of elements of `G`:

 ~~~